LXShades/comp130-software-engineering/README.md

 the quality.
 This is known as the Weber-Fechner law [10].*

+placing a value on Aesthetics in Online Casual Games

 Book: https://www.vlebooks.com/vleweb/Product/Index/993586?page=0

 # Proposal: Which C++ architecture(s) could best support QoE-oriented map streaming in a player-building-based multiplayer game?